U.N. nuclear chief rejects Iran "saboteurs" accusation

-LONDON/VIENNA (Reuters) - The U.N. nuclear chief dismissed Iran’s allegation his agency may have been infiltrated by saboteurs and voiced concern about “intensive activities” at the Parchin military installation that his inspectors want to examine.
+LONDON (Reuters) - The U.N. nuclear chief said on Wednesday that Iran’s allegation his agency may have been infiltrated by saboteurs was baseless and voiced concern about “intensive activities” at the Parchin military installation that his inspectors want to examine.

-Yukiya Amano, who is seeking to unblock a long-stalled investigation into suspected nuclear weapons research in the Islamic state, also said on Wednesday he hoped for a new high-level meeting with Tehran soon but no date had been set.
+Yukiya Amano, who is seeking to unblock a long-stalled investigation into suspected nuclear weapons research in the Islamic state, also said he hoped for a new high-level meeting with Tehran soon but no date had yet been set.

 His agency’s relations with Iran have become testy in recent months.
-Iran’s nuclear energy chief said in Vienna last month the U.N.
+Iran’s atomic energy chief said in Vienna last month that the U.N.
 International Atomic Energy Agency may have been infiltrated by “terrorists and saboteurs”.

 Western diplomats have dismissed the Iranian allegations against the IAEA as a maneuver to divert attention from Tehran’s stonewalling of its inquiry.